CatcatMonster/Learn-to-Code-HTML_CSS_JS-2/README.md

 At this point the computer is ready to rumble with it's choice, and the user has made theirs.

-**IT'S GO TIME!!!
-(Not so fast, bub.)**
-First we need to tell the computer how to decide who wins.
-In order to do that, we're going to need to create a function!

 ###### 4. Compare the choices and tell the user of the result.
 Here we're creating a function called ```compare```.
 The ```compare``` function takes two arguments ```choice1``` and ```choice2```.